JGIBristol/latam_networks/README.md

 ## What this script does
 I've taken the Word file of Americanists 1939 conference attendees and put them in a spreadsheet - this lives on the JGI SharePoint.
 This script reads that spreadsheet and does the following:
- - Looks at each attendee, and tries to find the location of their origin city
+ - Looks at each attendee and finds the location of their origin city
-    - If this fails, it tries to find the location of the country's capital city
-    - This may make the visualisation a little misleading, but one can indicate on the map whether this has happened if it is a factor
  - Draws a map of the world
  - Draws arrows from each origin point to Lima, where the conference was held.
 The width of this arrow is proportional to the number of attendees